codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 To keep scope-creep from happening here, I will leave it as that.
 Just be aware that a lack of context can be a contributing factor to FDD.
 ### Pressure from others
+"Is it ready yet?" is the sound of your manager.
+Now, you like your manager, but the way he seems stuck to your desk when something "needs" to be delivered can sometimes be distracting.
+This is the story of pressure, and how it can evoke fear.

+The pressure applied to you by your manager might make you fearful of what you are doing.
+It might even result in you doing something that is rushed an could actually make the system worse.

+The scenario I have just described can create fear.
 ## Append-only programming

 ## Copy and paste programming